New Brunswick Legislative Building

-The New Brunswick Legislative Building (Édifice de l'Assemblée législative du Nouveau-Brunswick) is the home to the Legislative Assembly of New Brunswick, and is located in Fredericton, New Brunswick, Canada.
-Opened in 1882, the Second Empire style structure was designed by Saint John architect J.C.
-Dumaresq and replaced the previous structure destroyed by fire in 1877.

-The height of the building (measured to the top of the rotunda) is approximately 41 meters high.
+The New Brunswick Legislative Building (Édifice de l'Assemblée législative du Nouveau-Brunswick) is the seat of the Legislative Assembly of New Brunswick and is located in Fredericton, New Brunswick, Canada.
+Opened in 1882, the Second Empire–style structure was designed by Saint John architect J.C.
+Dumaresq and replaced the previous legislature, which was destroyed by fire in 1877.
+The building rises to approximately 41 m at the top of its central rotunda.